 Travelers should limit the amount of sensitive information that is stored on or accessible to any mobile device taken on the trip, and travelers should avoid contact with the Princeton network in general, specifically when traveling to high risk countries (see U.S. State Department's Alerts and Warnings).

 NOTICE (August 2022): The Information Security Office, working under the current guidance of the US Department of the Treasury and in partnership with the Princeton Office of Research Projects and Administration (ORPA), prohibits the campus community from accessing University systems from the Office of Foreign Asset Control (OFAC) sanctioned countries without prior review and approval by Export Controls in ORPA.
-For more information, view the Prohibition of Unauthorized Access form OFAC Sanctioned Countries position paper.
+For more information, view the Prohibition of Unauthorized Access from OFAC Sanctioned Countries position paper.

 Traveling can pose significant risks to information stored on or accessible through computers, tablets and smartphones.
 Some of the risk is associated with increased opportunities for the loss or theft of the device and just merely the distraction of traveling.
 Additionally, our devices are put at risk because they will use networks that may be managed by entities that monitor and capture network traffic for competitive or malicious purposes.